 Ferry – Currently, there is only one inter-island ferry in Hawaii.
 The Maui-Lanai Expeditions Ferry services Maui and Lanai.
 It takes about an hour and costs $30 for a one-way ticket.

 Renting a Car in Hawaii

-Renting a car in Hawaii is the best way to sightsee and explore the islands.
+Renting a car in Hawaii is the best way to sightsee and explore an island.
 Although buses are more affordable, they tend to keep more to the touristy areas.
 A car can take you anywhere you want to go, giving you great freedom and independence.

 Car rentals can get pricey though.
-Having a group of travelers to split the car rental price will save you money.
+Having a group of travelers to split the car rental price can save you quite some money.

 Most of the major international rental car companies are found in Hawaii.
 These include Alamo Dollar, Enterprise, National, and Thrifty You’ll have the most options for car rental companies at the major airports in Hawaii.

 Car rentals prices start at about $40-50 a day for a basic 4-door vehicle.
-However, if you want to add on an extra driver you’ll be charged an extra fee of about $15 per day, per driver.
+However, if you want to add a driver, you’ll be charged an extra fee of about $15 per day.